Wind Chill Advisory issued for Kuskokwim Delta by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for St Lawrence Island and Bering Strait Coast by NWS
+Wind Advisory issued for East Carteret, Hatteras Island, Ocracoke Island by NWS

-Effective: 2023-01-23 18:18:00 AKST Expires: 2023-01-25 12:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use caution while traveling, especially in open areas.
-Target Area: St Lawrence Island and Bering Strait Coast WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON AKST WEDNESDAY * WHAT...Blowing snow and wind chill to 45 below.
-Winds gusting as high as 45 mph.
-Visibility one half mile or less at times. * WHERE...St Lawrence Island and Bering Strait Coast. * WHEN...Until noon AKST Wednesday. * IMPACTS...Areas of blowing snow could significantly reduce visibility.
-The dangerously cold wind chills as low as 45 below zero could cause frostbite on exposed skin in as little as 10 minutes.
+Effective: 2023-01-25 18:15:00 EST Expires: 2023-01-26 01:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Secure outdoor objects.
+Target Area: East Carteret; Hatteras Island; Ocracoke Island WIND ADVISORY REMAINS IN EFFECT UNTIL 1 AM EST THURSDAY * WHAT...South winds 20 to 30 mph with gusts up to 45 mph. * WHERE...East Carteret County, and Ocracoke Island and Hatteras Island. * WHEN...Until 1 AM EST Thursday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result.

+Wind Advisory issued for Avery, Buncombe, Graham, Haywood, Macon, Madison, Mitchell by NWS

 Comments / 0